- 1. Build Relationships beyond the classroom and Appreciate their Culture

-1. Build Relationships beyond the classroom & Appreciate their Culture
+1. Build Relationships beyond the classroom and Appreciate their Culture

 Create a supportive environment that appreciates diversity.
 It’s important that students feel they can freely express themselves in an environment where their diverse backgrounds are respected and celebrated.
-Pair them up with a buddy, preferably a buddy they choose themselves and are comfortable working with and getting along with.
+Pair them up with a buddy, preferably one they choose and are comfortable working with and getting along with.

 2. Regular Check of Understanding and Feedback

-Just like with your native English-speaking students, it is important to have a regular check of your ELL’s understanding.
+Like your native English-speaking students, it is important to check your ELL’s understanding regularly.

 It’s also important to highlight that it’s okay if they don’t understand.
-By consistently checking in, you ensure that your student is learning and grasping the content.
+You ensure that your student is learning and grasping the content by consistently checking in.
 It also ensures that you are building a supportive environment.

 Don’t assume everything is going well.
 Give regular and a variety of feedback.